-The Irish Coastal Protection Strategy Study (ICPSS) and the Dublin Coastal Flood Protection Project (DCFPP) also provide extreme sea levels and coastal flood maps but have been largely superseded by the CFRAM maps.
-The ICPSS outlines were cross-checked against the other available datasets.
+The Irish Coastal Protection Strategy Study (ICPSS) and the Dublin Coastal Flood Protection Project (DCFPP) (also provide extreme sea levels and coastal flood maps but) have been (largely superseded by the CFRAM maps and) (updated by the Irish Coastal Wave and Water Level Modelling Study (ICWWS) 2018, and the National Coastal Flood Hazard Mapping, 2021 and these) (The ICPSS outlines) were cross-checked against the other available datasets.

 Coastal erosion maps have also been reviewed and used to inform the assessment of risk in the city.
 Strategies and Actions for Flood Emergency Risk Management (SAFER) was an EU Interreg IIB funded project for Dublin City.
 It developed tide event forecasting, emergency response procedures and coastal flood maps from available information in 2008 to inform decision making on emergency response procedures.
 The coastal flood maps developed as part of the SAFER project have been largely superseded by the CFRAM maps.